 Queenstown Bike Trail

-Our guide to the 100+km bike trail around Queenstown
+Our guide to the 130km bike trail around Queenstown

 There are opportunities along the trails for tastings at award-winning wineries, viewing art made by local artists, finding your own piece of solitude, and of course, one of the primary attractions for cyclists is the non-stop beautiful views.
 You can even interrupt your bike ride for a quick bungy jump if you feel so inclined.

-Our guide below outlines the Queenstown Trail sections:
+Our guide below outlines the main Queenstown Bike Trail sections.

 Level: Fairly flat and easy for most of it, though the trail becomes narrower and more challenging from Wakatipu Yacht Club onwards.